IngaPosiunaite/Web-App-DevOps-Project/README.md

 ## Containerization with Docker

+I successfully encapsulated the application and its dependencies within Docker containers.
+This ensured accessibility across various teams, regardless of their preferred working environments.
+Docker containerization provided a flexible and consistent deployment solution, streamlining access and fostering agility and collaboration.

+Additionally, I was responsible for distributing the containerized application, which was successfully achieved using Docker Hub.

 - **Containerization Process**: This section documents the steps taken to containerize the application using Docker.
 It includes the Dockerfile with explanations for each instruction and details on building and running Docker containers locally.

 - **Docker Commands**: Documented commands include building the Docker image, running containers, tagging images, and pushing to Docker Hub.
 Examples and explanations are provided for each command.